Contract? Signed.

 But keep in mind that although frustrating at times, the VA appraisal is a process built to protect veterans, their collateral, and the VA loan program.

 Still, it’s life.
 Mistakes happen (even to VA appraisers).
-Should you feel a VA appraisal value is erroneous, you have options.
+Should you feel a VA appraisal value is erroneous, you have options, such as engaging the Tidewater appraisal process for a Reconsideration of Value (ROV).